jessna96/Python-Masterthesis-PowerseriesGraphCreaion/README.md

 Python script for the creation of a power series graph for the analysis of angular resolved spectroscopy measurement data.

 ## Description
+The script creates a plot with the photoluminescence intensity, linewith and energy shift as a function of the excitation power.
+The sample data shows the necessary structure of the input data.
+Each row corresponds to a data point with the value of the excitation power, a comma and the value of the intensity (arb. u.), linewith (eV) and energetic position (eV).

 ## Example graph